myduino/Hibiscus-Sense-Arduino/Exercise_12_IoT_Blynk/README.md

 3. **`Middleware`**: The cloud/server, which handle the inbound/outbound of data transmission and communication over the Internet, including data ingestion, data storage, data management, data analytics, etc. These are available IoT platform such as [Favoriot](https://platform.favoriot.com/), [Blynk](https://blynk.io/), [Thingspeak](https://thingspeak.com/), [Ubidots](https://ubidots.com/), [Thingsboard](https://thingsboard.io/), [ParticleIO](https://www.particle.io/) and more.
 4. **`Applications`**: The software interface, where human can interact with the data.
 Software, visualise the data from the IoT devices in form of human readable format such as alert, notification, dashboard, and analytics interfaces.
 We can find the app in from of mobile app, desktop app or web app.

-According to AltexSoft, in their article [IoT Architecture: the Pathway from Physical Signals to Business Decisions](https://www.altexsoft.com/blog/iot-architecture-layers-components/), any IoT applications, it might uses number of layers of architecture, but the key of IoT building blocks or its components remain the same:
+According to AltexSoft, in their article [IoT Architecture: the Pathway from Physical Signals to Business Decisions](https://www.altexsoft.com/blog/iot-architecture-layers-components/), any IoT applications, it might uses number of layers of architecture, but the key of IoT building blocks, the 4 components remain the same:

 <p align="center"><a href="https://www.altexsoft.com/blog/iot-architecture-layers-components/"><img src="https://www.altexsoft.com/static/blog-post/2023/11/e04ab4a6-f337-4af8-b276-3f93c019414f.webp" width="700"></a></p>